Reviewing RealReal (REAL) and Its Rivals

 |2.31

-This table compares RealReal and its competitors gross revenue, earnings per share and valuation.
+This table compares RealReal and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue